 [Text and photos by Mayank Austen Soofi]

-In this dimly-lit eatery, the dal is accompanied with mint chutney, pickled red onions and papadums.
-The dark-brown concoction gleams with translucent streams of white cream and yellow Amul makhan (butter).
-These trademark embellishments float languidly on the dal’s surface.
+In this dimly-lit eatery, the dal is accompanied with mint chutney, pickled red onions and papad.
+Its top is very tempting, gleaming with blobs and streams of white cream and yellow Amul makhan.

-The dal that is finally served to the diner abounds with an assortment of flavours – each of them is seamlessly folded into the others and yet each retains its distinctness.
+The dal that is finally served to the diner abounds with an assortment of flavours—each seamlessly folded into the others and yet every ingredient managing to retain its distinctness.

 A truly distinguished dal makhani has its many components doubling up as allies as well as rivals.
 At Cosy, the dal’s butter and tomato playfully gang up against the joint forces of urad and ginger.
 Both pairs make deep and distinctive imprints in the sensory memories of the diner that last long after exiting the eatery.